Nodragem/Blog/content/post/research/analyseExtractedData.md

 tags = []
 see_more_link = "/post/"
 date = "2017-03-12T21:02:50Z"
-title = "Make a Data Generator From an Old Figure" summary = " " highlight = true
+title = "Generate Data From an Old Figure" summary = " "
+highlight = true